37 Awesome Emoji Meanings Guaranteed to Change the Way You Text

 Don't panic.
-As foreboding of an emoji as it may be, the syringe can stand for a tattoo needle, and is often used on Instagram to celebrate getting new ink.
-And if you’re on the fence about getting inked up, try out any of these 100 Amazing Tattoos for First-Timers.
+As foreboding of an emoji as it may be, the syringe can stand for a tattoo needle and is often used on Instagram to celebrate getting new ink.

-This symbol is supposed to represent openness, or a hug, but it's now often used as a reference to Red Bull, given its resemblance to the energy drink's winged logo.
+This emoji is supposed to represent openness or a hug, but it's now often used as a reference to Red Bull, given its resemblance to the energy drink's winged logo.

 In real life, it's not the sexiest of signs, but in emoji form, it's been repurposed to mean "woman crush."

-This is supposed to indicate someone running so hard they leave a trail of smoke behind them, but it now often serves as a symbol for vaping.
+This emoji is supposed to indicate someone running so hard they leave a trail of smoke behind them, but it now often serves as a symbol for vaping, as well.